New "metric-affine-like" generalization of Yang-Mills theory: Motivation

+with respect to the metric $g_{ab}$\footnote{Throughout, we consider Euclidean field theory, in which the metric is positive definite.
+The transition to the physical Lorentzian case is accomplished by Wick rotation.
+We adopt the following conventions: $g = \det g_{ab}$, $R_{ab} = R_{acb}{}^c$, $R = g^{ab}R_{ab}$.}.

-It seems quite natural that in order to bring both theories even closer to each other, it is necessary to consider \emph{the connection and the metric as independent variables}.
-It is well known that for the Hilbert-Einstein action \eqref{HEaction} the so-called ``Palatini approach'' does not lead to anything new, since varying $S_\mathrm{HE}$ with respect to $\Gamma_{ac}{}^b$ again leads to the covariant constancy condition \eqref{CovConstMetric} (\cite{MThWh}, p.
-502, see also \cite{PalatiniHistory, Palatini}).
-However, for other, more complicated gravitational actions (or even simply in the presence of matter fields) this is no longer the case: abandoning the condition \eqref{CovConstMetric} takes us beyond the standard Riemannian geometry, and we get some new theory, which is called \emph{metric-affine gravity (MAG)} \cite{Hehl1976, Buchbinder1992, Hehl1995, PBO2017, Baldazzi2022}.
+It seems quite natural that in order to bring these theories closer to each other, it is necessary to consider \emph{the connection and the metric as independent variables}.
+It is well-known that for the Hilbert-Einstein action \eqref{HEaction} the so-called ``Palatini approach'' does not lead to anything new, since varying $S_\mathrm{HE}$ with respect to $\Gamma_{ac}{}^b$ again leads to the covariant constancy condition \eqref{CovConstMetric} (\cite{MThWh}, see also \cite{PalatiniHistory, Palatini}).
+However, for other, more complicated gravitational actions (or even simply in the presence of matter fields) this is no longer the case: relaxing the condition \eqref{CovConstMetric} takes us beyond the standard Riemannian geometry, and we get some new theory, which is called \emph{metric-affine gravity (MAG)} \cite{Hehl1976, Buchbinder1992, Hehl1995, PBO2017, Baldazzi2022}.
 Note that since the geometry in this case is determined by a larger number of structures, there are more possibilities for constructing an action of such a theory, different from the standard action $S_\mathrm{HE}$.
 And, although MAG has been studied for decades, it can by no means be said that these models are fully understood.

 However, our attention is now drawn to a completely different circumstance, which has always remained in shadows before.
 It is surprising that, as far as we know, no one has previously attempted to construct and study an analogous (and even much simpler) \emph{``metric-affine-like'' generalization of the Yang-Mills theory (mal-YM)}.
-In this letter we show how such generalization can be constructed and point out some interesting results that can be obtained this way.
+In this letter we show how such generalization can be constructed and point out some interesting properties of this theory.